curv3d/curv/docs/Theory.rst

 Compiling Curv to GPU Code
 ==========================
-To render a shape using a GPU,
+The Geometry Compiler translates a shape to GPU code for rendering that shape.

-I compile the shape's distance and colour functions into "GPU code", which currently means an OpenGL fragment shader (for rendering on a display), but in future will also include OpenCL or CUDA compute kernels (for converting a 3D shape to a triangle mesh).
+For rendering on a display, the shape's distance and colour functions are compiled into an OpenGL fragment shader.
+In future, for converting a shape to a triangle mesh, the distance function will be compiled to an OpenCL or CUDA compute kernel.
+(I could also target the DirectX, Metal or Vulkan APIs.)

 Whatever the format, GPU compute kernels are written in a primitive subset of C which lacks recursive functions and memory allocation,